avolkov/2017-11-14-3d-printing/main_script.rst

 Octoprint is a distribution of raspbian that is made to control 3D printers with web interface that's pretty neat.

-It charts tempertature settings, camera with some degree of control over axis , temperature and feedrate, live part printing progress preview (as it appears in gcode), and exposes terminal in the similar way that pronterface doe.
+It charts tempertature settings, camera with some degree of control over axis , temperature and feedrate, live part printing progress preview (as it appears in gcode), and exposes terminal in the similar way that pronterface does.

-I tried raspberry Pi Zero but at the end switched to Raspberry Pi 3 because I wanted to have live camera feed (which is especially useful in heated chambers), and much faster boot times.
+I tried raspberry Pi Zero but at the end switched to Raspberry Pi 3 because I wanted to have live camera feed as well as timeplaps (which is especially useful in heated chambers), and much faster boot times.

-I'm not using a separate power supply and just running it from 2.5 Amp DC-DC buck converter, which so far seemed to be plenty.
+I'm not using a separate power supply and just running it from 2.5 Amp DC-DC buck converter, which so far seemed to be plenty of amperage.

-There was nothing special about setting up Octoprint
+There was nothing special about setting up printer in octopring Octoprint

 I only needed to specify name, build volume number of extruders and nozzle diameter.